ericandrewlewis/https-http2-and-wordpress/about-https.md

 ## How does HTTPS work?

+HTTPS provides security in separate features: **authenticity**, **privacy* and **integrity**.

+Why do we need to authenticate?
+Because anyone along the internet could spoof to be the website you're trying to communicate with.
+For this reason, we need to be able to ensure that the server communicating with us can reasonably identify itself.

+Authenticity is made possible through an SSL certificate, which a server provides and somehow proves that this exact server is the server it says it is.
+Certificates are issued by root certificates.

+What's to stop a hacker from installing a certificate on their intermediary server?

+So SSL certificates are verified just by the fact that their public key is guaranteed, and perhaps expiration information in the certificate?
+So if I have your private key, I can use your SSL certificate and run with it?

+Root certificates are trusted by your computer.
+These root CAs sign all other certs that you will trust.

+Why do we need privacy?
+Because HTTP is out in the open.

 A web server that talks HTTPS will have a few files required for HTTPS.

 A **private key**.